akashmodanwal/A2OJ-Ladders/Ladder 11/readme.md

 18. I_love_\%username\%
 19. Tram
 20. Helpful Maths
 21. Is your horseshoe on the other hoof?
-Codeforces	1
-22. Way Too Long Words	Codeforces	1
+22. Way Too Long Words
-23. Boy or Girl	Codeforces	1
+23. Boy or Girl
-24. Amusing Joke	Codeforces	1
+24. Amusing Joke
-25. Soft Drinking	Codeforces	1
+25. Soft Drinking
-26	HQ9+	Codeforces	1
+26	HQ9+
-27. Petya and Strings	Codeforces	1
+27. Petya and Strings
-28	Team	Codeforces	1
+28	Team
-29. Bit++	Codeforces	1
+29. Bit++
-30. Effective Approach	Codeforces	2
+30. Effective Approach
 31. Dima and Friends	Codeforces	2
 32. Jzzhu and Children	Codeforces	2
 33	Supercentral Point	Codeforces	2